jfpoilpret/fast-arduino-lib/dox/tutorial.md

 	time::delay_ms(1000);
 	out << F("S: ") << hex << flash.status().value << endl;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Note that `devices::WinBond` is a template that takes as parameter the `gpio::DigitalPin` that
+Note that `devices::WinBond` is a template that takes as parameter the `board::DigitalPin` that
 will be used as "Chip Select" pin (**CS**, part of SPI wiring).

 `status()` returns the WinBond status as specified in the chip datasheet and implemented